glittle/voiceEmail/README.md

 # voiceEmail

-Listen to emails by phone
+Listen to emails by phone.